Nar Phu Valley Trek

 Day 2.
 In Kathmandu

 Day 3.
-Drive to Koto
+Drive from Kathmandu to Koto

 Day 4.
-Trek to Meta
+Trek from Koto to Meta

 Day 5.
-Trek to Kyang
+Trek from Meta to Phu

+Day 6.
+In Phu (Exploration day)

 Day 7.
-In Phu (exploration day)
+Trek from Phu to Nar Phedi

 Day 8.
-Trek to Nar Phedi

-Day 9.
-Trek to Nar
+Trek from Nar Phedi to Nar

-Day 11.
-Trek to Chame
+Day 10.
+Trek from Ngawal to Manang

 Day 12.
-Drive to Besisahar
+Drive from Manang to Kurintar

 Day 13.
 Drive to Kathmandu